-Show: Thursday, July 27 at 7:30am Outdoor Livestock Arena Superintendents: Jason Belt and Andy Kostner1.
-Read General Fair Rules and General Rules for 4-H and FFA Livestock.
-2. All gilts must be born between Jan.
-1 and March 31 of the current year.
+Show: Thursday, July 25 at 7:30am

+Outdoor Livestock Arena

+Superintendents: Jason Belt and Andy Kostner

+1. Read General Fair Rules and General Rules for 4H and FFA Livestock.
-3. Market gilts or barrows may show in Market Hog Class.
-A gilt shown as a breeding gilt may not show again in the market class.

-4. Market classes will be divided by weight so that each class will have a sufficient number.

-5. Any pig with an obvious abscess or open (unhealed) wound will not be allowed to show or enter the Premium Livestock Auction.

-6. Lightweight and heavyweight hogs cannot enter the Livestock Premium Auction.

-7. Market hogs farrowed before Jan.
-1 of current year are not eligible to compete.
+- 2. All gilts must be born between Jan.
+1 and March 31 of the current year. - 3.
+Market gilts or barrows may show in Market Hog Class.
+A gilt shown as a breeding gilt may not show again in the market class. - 4.
+Market classes will be divided by weight so that each class will have a sufficient number. - 5.
+Any pig with an obvious abscess or open (unhealed) wounds will not be allowed to show or enter the Premium Livestock Auction. - 6.
+Lightweight and heavyweight hogs cannot enter the Livestock Premium Auction. - 7.
+Market hogs farrowed before Jan.
+1 of current year are not eligible to compete. - 8.
+Market Hogs must weigh between 220 and 300 pounds to be eligible for Champion ribbons and premium auction.